-Important messages regarding rehearsals, meetings and tutor absences will be announced from the morning notices.
-No excuse will be accepted for not hearing these notices as these are also displayed on student noticeboards and online for students to read.
+Important messages regarding rehearsals, meetings and tutor absences will be announced from the morning notices, and via email.
+No excuse will be accepted for not hearing these notices as they are available via the College portal for students to read each day.